Skip to main content

 “Don’t cry darling.
 We need this baby.
 You will see.”

-With these words from her husband, Zoltán, Ibolya Rechnitzer’s fear of being pregnant during the uncertainty of wartime is somewhat eased.
-But in November 1942, four months after their baby, Andy, is born, Zoltán is drafted into the forced labour service of the Hungarian army and Ibolya must cope, alone, as a single mother and a Jew facing persecution in Budapest.
-Her son gives her a reason to fight, and Ibolya protects him fiercely during the war and after, when she must make a crucial decision that will forever alter their lives.
-As Andy grows up in the shadow of the Holocaust and his mother’s memories, he finds the remarkable courage to tell his own story and carry on his mother’s legacy.
-Two memoirs in one, Stronger Together gives voice to both mother and son as they each reflect on their past, their losses and, above all, their optimism.
+Ibolya Rechnitzer’s fear of being pregnant during wartime is somewhat eased by her husband’s words.
+But in 1942, four months after their baby is born, Zoltán is drafted into the forced labour service of the Hungarian army, and Ibolya must cope, alone, as a single mother and a Jew facing persecution in Budapest.
+Her son gives her a reason to fight, and Ibolya protects him fiercely during the war and after, when she makes a crucial decision that will forever alter their lives.
+As Andy grows up in the shadow of the Holocaust and his mother’s memories, he finds the courage to tell his own story and carry on his mother’s legacy.
+Stronger Together gives voice to both mother and son as they each reflect on their past, their losses and, above all, their optimism.

 Introduction by Marlene Kadar